COSC3020/wildcard-project-Assel-Aljazwe/README.md

 ## Using the Graphs to Tell a Story:
 ![image](https://github.com/COSC3020/wildcard-project-Assel-Aljazwe/assets/157559559/003fd004-23a8-4104-b318-3f6ce1850e99)

-Our eigenvector centrality and community modularity graphs paint a simple image of what exactly Chelsea utilized to build-up play and generate attacks.
-The community modularity graph suggests that players on the right hand side of Chelsea’s formation interacted with each other far more often than the player’s on the left hand side.
-This shows that Chelsea were consistently attempting to attack Luton’s left side.
-Moreover, through the Eigenvector centraility graph, we observe how vital the Central Defender Thiago Silva was for Chelsea's distribution of the ball and in maintaining possession.
-The Eigenvector graph emphasizes how important the Chelsea defenders were in transitioning the ball from defense to attack and how well they helped the team hold the ball.
+**Eigenvector Centrality Graph**:

+This graph highlights the key role of central defender Thiago Silva in Chelsea's ball distribution and possession maintenance.
+Moreover, it shows that Chelsea's defenders were crucial in transitioning the ball from defense to attack and in retaining possession, with Silva playing a pivotal role (highest eigenvector centrality in the time interval).
+The three highest eigenvector centralities were achieved by the central defenders.

+**Community Modularity Graph**:

+This graph shows that Chelsea's right-hand side players interacted much more frequently than those on the left.
+Thus suggesting a tactical emphasis on attacking through the right side, likely targeting vulnerabilities in Luton's left-side defense.

-But just how important was Thiago Silva and his defensive partners in the interval?
-We can further verify by specifically taking a look at Chelsea's Minimum Spanning Tree and Influence Graphs:
+To better understand the specific contributions of Thiago Silva and his defensive colleagues during the time frame, we can examine Chelsea's Minimum Spanning Tree and Influence Graphs for more tactical insights.

 ![image](https://github.com/COSC3020/wildcard-project-Assel-Aljazwe/assets/157559559/368333a3-f2ae-4282-a8e1-887a0e057338)

-Player Centralities: Both graphs show Gallagher and Silva as central figures, which means they likely had significant roles in Chelsea's gameplay during this interval.

-Based on the Influence Graph, we can see how vital the central defenders were for Chelsea in this interval.
-From the Gathered Match Data, we know Thiago Silva was the player with the most passes in the interval and that is effectively represented in the Influence Graph.
-Moreover, three Minimum Spanning Tree paths begin with central defenders, further emphasizing how important they were.
+**Prominent Roles of Gallagher and Silva**:

+Gallagher and Silva are consistently central in both the Minimum Spanning Tree and Player Influence Graph, indicating their crucial roles in Chelsea's game strategy.

+**Thiago Silva's Influence**:

+The Influence Graph highlights Thiago Silva due to his high number of passes, backed up by match data that notes him as a key distributor of the ball (highest number of passes in the interval).

+**Defense as a Starting Point**:

+The Minimum Spanning Tree shows three paths beginning with central defenders, emphasizing their importance in initiating plays and controlling the game from the back.

+**Connor Gallagher's Linkage Role**:

+Gallagher's involvement in four paths within the Minimum Spanning Tree, along with his prominent node size in the Influence Graph, signifies his essential role in linking defense and attack.

+Based on these findings from the graphs, we can begin to piece together Chelsea's general gameplan and strategy.
+Attempting to build-up play from the back through Thiago Silva, then centrally through Connor Gallagher, with the majority of play being down the right hand side of Chelsea's formation.

-Comparing Chelsea's and Luton's Strongly Connected Components:
+### Comparing Chelsea's and Luton's Strongly Connected Components:

 ![image](https://github.com/COSC3020/wildcard-project-Assel-Aljazwe/assets/157559559/20feb696-95bd-4806-8bab-b30816f9455f)

-Through these graphs, we can instantly tell which team was more dominant.
-It becomes apparent that Chelsea were the team with more possession of the ball and with better ball movement, with every player on the team being involved.

-Luton’s largest strongly connected component (SCC) graph consisted of only 4 players out of 11, at great distance from one another.
-When an SCC graph display few components at significant distances it reveals a lot:
+**Chelsea's SCC Analysis**:

+The graph shows all Chelsea players connected, indicating excellent team coordination and ball movement.
+The high connectivity suggests high possession and effective use of the ball across the team, contributing to a dominant period for Chelsea.

+**Luton's SCC Analysis**:

+Luton's graph displays only four players, significantly spaced apart.
+This sparse connectivity highlights several tactical challenges:

-•	**Isolated Play and Lack of Cohesion**: Inefficient player link-up
+**Isolated Play and Lack of Cohesion**: There’s a noticeable gap in teamwork, with players primarily operating in isolation.

-•	**Reliance on Individual Efforts**: Great distance between players suggests individual effort & skill is relied upon more frequently.
+**Reliance on Individual Efforts**: The considerable distances between the connected players imply a dependence on individual skills rather than collective team play.

-•	**Challenges in Building Attacks**: Difficult to collaborate.

-•	**Weakness in Maintaining Possession**
+**Challenges in Building Attacks**: The graph indicates difficulty in forming cohesive attacking moves, with the majority of the passes being long distance.

+**Weakness in Maintaining Possession**: The limited connections suggest that Luton struggled to keep the ball and build pressure.